urbit/docs/glossary/eyre.md

 category = "arvo"
 +++

-**Eyre** is the web-server [vane](../vane) that handles everything HTTP-related.
+**Eyre** is the web-server [vane](../vane) that handles client-facing HTTP operations.
 Unix sends HTTP messages though to Eyre and Eyre produces HTTP messages in response.
+It is the counterpart to [Iris](../iris), which is the server-facing HTTP vane.

 In general, apps and vanes do not call Eyre; rather, Eyre calls apps and vanes.
 Eyre uses [Ford](../ford) and [Gall](../gall) to functionally publish pages and facilitate communication with apps.